ni-eric/FSND/project3/README.md

 # You should now be in the vagrant VM
 cd /vagrant

+# The database should be there already when you vagrant up
+# But just in case it isn't, do this:
+psql
+\i catalog.sql
+\q

-# initialize a database with placeholder categories, items, and images
+# fill in the database with placeholder categories, items, and images
 python initialize.py

 # start the webserver on http://localhost:5000